nju33/slack-post-into-html/README.md

-# slack file contents into html
+# slack post into html

 ## usage